 Art: The Timeless Treasure: Each lesson in Art: The Timeless Treasure discusses characteristics of the style; art, architecture, sculpture; artists and architects; and each lesson includes a wide variety of activities.
 Each also includes an art project to familiarize students with the style.
 Numerous opportunities for students to explore one or more styles more deeply are provided.

 Art Tips with Jan Bower: These short video clips offer art tips that will help students improve at any level.
 All artists run into occasional roadblocks, and these professional art tips and tricks can help get past those hurdles.
 A new, fun, and simple art tip will be posted each week by award-winning portrait artist and illustrator Jan Bower.
 This course is not designed to be a stand-alone art class but rather to be used as a follow up or companion to Jan’s first course on SchoolhouseTeachers.com, Drawing with Realism.

 Digital Art and Product Designs for Small Businesses: This digital art course introduces students to the world of possibilities for putting their artistic and creative skills to work online in any number of fields.
-The course covers rules governing images, where to find them, how to edit and manipulate images, fonts and word art, logos and banner ads, images for social media branding, product design, and more.
+The course covers rules governing images, where to find them, how to edit and manipulate images, fonts and word art, logos and banner ads, product design, and more.

 Discovering Art History helps students learn to group paintings or other artwork by style, subject, or artist and introduces several different careers in the field of art.
 Students will learn about various styles and artists and have a chance to practice each style learned.
 Numerous art-related books available through many libraries are also suggested to enhance learning.